Caroline McQuarrie: Artistic career

 McQuarrie's work often explores personal and family histories, particular of early Pākehā settler women, combining photography and textiles in her art.
 One of her photography projects has been sites of former mining settlements such as Waiuta in the West Coast region.
+Photographing former mining settlements - referred to as 'ghost towns' - near where she grew up lead to McQuarrie's series No Town.
+The settlement of Waiuta and the photographer and miner who lived there, Joseph Divis (1885-1967), has informed and inspired aspects of McQuarrie's process.

-She has used alternative photography techniques like cyanotype and photograms, and incorporates crochet, sewing, and stitching into her work.
-McQuarrie counts as her influences the photographers Anne Ferran and Cathy Tuato'o Ross and the textile artist Vanessa Crowe.
+McQuarrie has used alternative photography techniques like cyanotype and photograms, and incorporates crochet, sewing, and stitching into her work.
+McQuarrie counts Australian photographer Anne Ferran among her influences.

-With her partner, photographer Shaun Matthews, McQuarrie explored in the 2018 show Fearful Prospects the 1846 journey of explorer Thomas Brunner and his Māori guides from Nelson to the West Coast and back.
-It included enormous fabric-printed photographs taken with a pinhole camera, embroidered samplers with texts from Brunner's diary, and a collection of pāraerae sandals woven from harakeke.
+For the 2018 exhibition Prospects Fearful, McQuarrie and fellow artist Shaun Matthews, researched the 1846 journey of explorer Thomas Brunner and his Māori guides from Nelson to the West Coast and back.
+The finished work included large fabric-printed photographs taken with a pinhole camera, embroidered samplers with texts from Brunner's diary, and a collection of pāraerae sandals woven from harakeke.

-Her 2021 show The New Sun – her first in a dealer gallery – included linen samplers embroidered with the imagined words of pioneer women, complemented by colour photographs of the landscapes transformed by mining.
+In 2021, Jhana Millers Gallery started representing McQuarrie and her first solo show with the dealer gallery was The New Sun, which included linen samplers embroidered with the imagined words of pioneer women, complemented by colour photographs of the landscapes transformed by mining.